pajenterprise/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/report-to-moderation.md

 If that is the case, please report it to a moderator for review.

-> [!NOTE]
+> [!IMPORTANT]
+> If you are a moderator, do not delete the content and move on.
+Doing so will not send the content to our spam management systems, and spam content will not be detected moving forward.

-> The process is the same for reporting questions, answers, comments, or feedback.
+Do the following to report the content.
+Note that the process is the e same for reporting questions, answers, comments, or feedback.

-Do the following to report the content:

 1. Click the *Settings/Gear* icon at the right of the content type.
 2. Click on the *Report* link.
 ![settings icon and report option](media/report-content.png)
 3. Select a reason for reporting the content from the *Report* dialog drop down.
-4. You can enter additional comments in the text box.
+4. If you want to, enter additional comments in the text box.
 ![reason for reporting the content](media/report-content-reason.png)
 5. Click *OK* to send the content to the moderator team.
 6. A yellow bar will show on top of the content informing that the content has been reported for moderation review.

 ![yellow bar indicating the content is reported to a moderator](media/report-content-info.png)

-> [!NOTE]
-> The content will continue display on the site while a moderator reviews it.
-The moderator might decide to edit the content, delete it, or cancel the report based on the contents of the post.
+Note that the content will continue display on the site while a moderator reviews it.

+> [!TIP]
+> If you are a moderator, follow the [Spam management](spam-management.md) guidelines to deal with spam that has been sent to moderation.